The Secret Behind McDonald's Fries

 - Respiratory paralysis in severe cases

-- Workers could not re-enter sprayed fields for 4 days
+- Workers could not enter fields for 4 days after spraying

-In 2009, the chemical was discontinued in the United States through a voluntary cancellation process rather than a formal ban.
+The chemical was discontinued in the United States in 2009 through voluntary cancellation.

 The Shift to Neonicotinoids in Potato Farming

-After methamidophos was phased out, farmers turned to neonicotinoids.
-These pesticides are applied directly to potato tubers before planting.
+After older pesticides were phased out, farmers adopted neonicotinoids.
+These are applied directly to seed potatoes before planting.

-- They are absorbed into the plant as it grows
+- The plant absorbs them as it grows

-- They distribute through leaves, stems, and the edible portion
+- They move through leaves, stems, and tubers

 - Washing or peeling does not remove them